stellatziouma/werewolves-vampires/README.md

 </p>

 <center><b><i>Werewolves VS Vampires!
 Which team will survive?
 How will the Avatar impact the final result?</i></b></center><br>
-A simple fun game, in which a team of werewolves fights against a team of vampires.
+A fun and simple game where a team of werewolves fights against a team of vampires.
 The last team standing wins.
-The Avatar (player) opts in favor of a team which he can help by using magical potions.
-The potions increase each creature's health to the maximum amount, thus aiding the team in surviving.
+As the Avatar (player), you have the ability to aid the team of your choice by using magical potions that increase each creature's health to the maximum amount.

 ## Authors
 - [Stella Tziouma](https://github.com/stellatziouma)